5 Best Organic Towels for Your Eco-Friendly Bathroom

 How to Choose the Best Organic Towels

-Certifications
+2. Check Certifications

 When you choose products certified by respected organizations, you make a positive impact while avoiding greenwashing.

-Softness & Plushness
+5. Decide on Your Desired Softness & Plushness

-Again, this comes down to personal comfort.
+This comes down to personal preference.

 Some people prefer the plush feel of a thick towel, while others like the lightweight softness of a thinner one.